Facebook on Cleveland murder video: 'We need to do better'

 The social networking titan said on Monday it will review its "reporting flows" so that people can flag video and other content that violates its standards.
 It's also exploring technologies like artificial intelligence to help prevent these videos from being shared in their entirety.

 The suspect, Steve Stephens, 37, on Sunday posted videos of both his intent to murder someone and then the act itself.
 He later went on Facebook Live to discuss the killing, according to CBS News.
-Cleveland police say a nationwide manhunt for the suspect is underway.
 Police identified the victim as Robert Godwin Sr., 74.

+Pennsylvania State Police said Tuesday that Stephens fatally shot himself following a nationwide manhunt for him.

 The grisly videos are just the latest incident in which Facebook has dealt with disturbing content that has been broadcast to its site, available for users to share and comment on.
 The company envisioned live video as a tool to bring people closer together, but the dark, unexpected consequence has been the raft of suicides, rapes and murders that have appeared on the site.